skywalkerSam/starboy-blogs/_data/posts/Maturity-in-A-Nutshell.md

 &nbsp;

-Life, eh?
+At times, this album (Gortimer Gibbon’s Life On Normal Street) is my escape.
+A glimpse of what childhood was supposed to be (not really, but kinda ).
+A childhood that i never had, and probably never will.
+Some sweet memories to cherish, some simple little dreams, innocent naivety, and optimism beyond logic.
+Some nice friends, a loving, caring, and understanding family, a little corner of the world that i can be proud to call home… Ah, dreams, eh?

+&nbsp;

+Life goes on.
 What can you do?
 Oh, the almighty despair… So, as it seems, in despair, we shall die…

 &nbsp;